-Petrol stations and garages early-to-mid 20th century UK
+Petrol stations, known as garages, early-to-mid 20th century UK

 Why petrol stations were called garages